This section of Ch. 5 will cover the following topics:

 How do you use these marks?
-First, you can stop using underlining.
-The only thing underlined in a document these days is a live link to a webpage or online document.
-The only exception is if you are writing a college assignment by hand; you can use underlining where you would normally type in italics.
+First, stop using underlining.
+The only thing underlined in a document these days is a live link to something online.
+The only exception is if you are writing by hand; you can use underlining where you would normally type in italics.
 But you really don’t need underlining for any other reason.

-So all you need to know is how to use quotation marks and italics.
+So all you really need to know is how to use quotation marks and italics.